vague2k/templui/README.md

 ## Inspiration

-TemplUI draws inspiration from several popular UI libraries and frameworks:
+templUI draws inspiration from several popular UI libraries and frameworks:

 - [shadcn/ui](https://ui.shadcn.com/)
 - [Pines UI](https://devdojo.com/pines)
 - [daisyUI](https://daisyui.com/)

-We're exploring whether to make TemplUI a strict port of shadcn/ui or to create a unique blend of various inspirations.
+We're exploring whether to make templUI a strict port of shadcn/ui or to create a unique blend of various inspirations.
 The project is still evolving, and community feedback will play a crucial role in shaping its direction.

 ## Current Status